Serenity 6.5.2 Release Notes (2023-02-21)

 }

-Currently, none of the out-of-the-box dialects implement it, but we added that ability anyway, in case some users might want to customize the translation process for their custom dialect types.
+Currently, none of the out-of-the-box dialects implement it, but we have added this ability nonetheless.
+This provides flexibility in case some users want to customize the translation process for their specific dialect types.

-Please note that, even though in Serenity grids (DataGrid), there is a one-to-one relation between a data source and its grid, it is normally possible to use a data source by multiple SlickGrid instances.
+It's worth mentioning that even though Serenity grids (DataGrids) typically feature a one-to-one relationship between a data source and its grid, it's usually possible to utilize a single data source with multiple SlickGrid instances.

 export class GroupingAndSummariesInGrid extends EntityGrid<ProductRow, any> {